 Since 2009, only a very small number of cases have reported synthetic cannabinoids as their main problem drug in the TDI data.
-These numbers fluctuate over the years, but the small numbers make interpretation of trends impossible.
-In 2021, 42 cases reported a synthetic cannabinoid as a main problem drug, an increase compared with the 37 cases reported in 2020.
-It should be noted that the types of new psychoactive substances (NPS) used by clients presenting to treatment are self-reported, and the actual drugs are rarely tested by centres, so it is not possible to say with certainty that the problem drug reported was definitely a synthetic cannabinoid.
-The type of NPS was not specified in a proportion of NPS cases recorded in the TDI data, and so the true number of synthetic cannabinoid users may be under- or overestimated.
-The 42 cases reported in 2021 are not included in the analysis of problem cannabis use in Section A - T1.2.2.
+These numbers have fluctuated over the years, but the small numbers make interpretation of trends impossible.
+In 2022, 30 cases reported a synthetic cannabinoid as a main problem drug, a decrease compared with the 42 cases reported in 2021.
+It should be noted that the types of NPS used by clients presenting to treatment are self-reported, and the actual drugs are rarely tested by services, so it is not possible to say with certainty that the problem drug reported was definitely a synthetic cannabinoid.
+The type of NPS was not specified in a proportion of NPS cases recorded in the TDI data, and so the true number of synthetic cannabinoid users may be underor overestimated.
+The 30 cases reported in 2022 are not included in the analysis of problem cannabis use in Section A - T1.2.2.
 See also Sections T1.3 and T2.1 of the Treatment workbook.

-T3.1.1 New developments in the use of cannabis
+T3.1 New developments in the use of cannabis